- If you're getting error code 0x0 during Windows 10 upgrade, check if certain software isn't interfering with the process.

-Users reported issues with both McAfee and Avast, so be sure to remove them.
-Speaking of which, we have a useful guide on how to completely remove McAfee so be sure to check it out.
+Users reported issues with McAfee and Avast, so be sure to remove them.
+Speaking of which, we have a helpful guide on how to completely remove McAfee, so be sure to check it out.

 - Press Windows key + X and select Windows PowerShell (Admin).